Memorial Day (1983 film)

 Memorial Day is a 1983 American made-for-television war drama film directed by Joseph Sargent and starring Mike Farrell, Robert Walden, Danny Glover and Shelley Fabares.
 It originally premiered November 27, 1983 on CBS.

 Plot

-Mike Farrell stars as an attorney who finds himself at the center of a surprise reunion with the veterans of his platoon from the Vietnam War, including Robert Walden and Edward Herrmann.
+Attorney Matt Walker who finds himself at the center of a surprise reunion with the veterans of his platoon from the Vietnam War, including Gibbs and Ned Larwin.
 The reunion stirs up painful memories and disturbing secrets for all involved.